Crabston/grav-plugin-healthcheck/README.md

 ## To Do

+- [ ] Add option to get info of custom PHP code, for example custom `date()` function
+- [ ] Add option to get parts of info from an array, for example only names of backup profiles with `backups.profiles[].name`
-- [ ] Add more information to the healthcheck response
+- [x] Add more information to the healthcheck response
-- [ ] Add more configuration options
+- [x] Add more configuration options